gustavoking/fsw-mcdonalds/README.md

 ## Description

-🚀It is a web system made in mobile-first format through the Full Stack Week Bootcamp with Felipe Rocha, for scheduling appointments in barbershops
+🚀 It's an ifood-style app for ordering snacks, created at the FSW bootcamp with Felipe Rocha.

 ##